 In most situations, you'll get a timely response to this demand letter, usually from the insurance adjuster who is handling your claim.
 After all, most insurance companies are interested in resolving an injury claim as quickly and economically as possible.
 That's not to say that the insurance company will respond by cutting a check for the amount you've asked for, but you can at least expect a counter-offer or some other indication that the insurer is ready and willing to negotiate a settlement of your personal injury claim.

 Having said all of that, there is no law that requires the other side's insurance company to respond to your injury demand letter.
-Insurance companies are free to take their sweet time in responding to your letter, and they can even ignore it altogether.
+Insurance companies are free to take their sweet time in responding to your letter, and they can even ignore it (and you) altogether.
 But it's not necessarily a good business practice, and it doesn't happen often.

 Finally, if you're not getting a response to your demand letter and other efforts to resolve your injury claim, you want to pay attention to the statute of limitations in your state.
 This is a law that sets a deadline on filing a personal injury lawsuit in court.
 You want to keep this option in play, so if your case is coming up against the filing deadline, get your lawsuit filed so that you preserve your legal rights to have the matter heard in court.

 When you file a lawsuit, the insurance company is served paperwork that legally requires them to answer and begin the process of resolving your case.
 Even if the court is not involved any further, filing a personal injury lawsuit may be necessary to get the insurance company to take your case seriously, so that you can get a fair outcome.